digipolisgent/api-guidelines/Guidelines.md

 }
 ```

+The server can decide on the maximum amount of data/records returned per call.

 #### 9.8.2 Client-driven paging
 Clients MAY use _offset_ and _limit_ query parameters to specify a number of results to return and an offset.
 The server SHOULD honor the values specified by the client; however, clients MUST be prepared to handle responses that contain a different page size or contain a continuation token.